SatoryKono/ChEMBL_dataAcquisition/README.md

     ```
     Omit ``.[dev]`` if you only need the runtime dependencies.

+3. For local development use an editable install so that CLI entry points and
+    imports reflect live code changes:
+    ```bash
+    pip install -e .
+    ```

 3. Install the pre-commit hooks to ensure consistent formatting, linting, type
     checking, and tests before each commit:
     ```bash